A survey and analysis of TLS interception mechanisms and motivations: Introduction

 \section{Introduction}

-End-user security and privacy has improved due to the recent sharp increase in end-to-end TLS-encrypted web traffic~\cite{KotziasRAPVC18}, i.e., HTTPS.
+End-user security and privacy have improved due to the recent sharp increase in end-to-end TLS-encrypted web traffic~\cite{KotziasRAPVC18}, i.e., HTTPS traffic (Hypertext Transfer Protocol (HTTP) with the Secure Socket Layer (SSL)/Transport Layer Security (TLS)).
 However, as the Internet traffic originally carried mostly plaintext communications, many network-related practices have been built relying on the fact that the plaintext data is readily accessible~\cite{rfc8404}.
 Unsurprisingly, and contrary to some stakeholders view, the shift towards HTTPS is reported to disturb a number of legitimate operations regularly performed by software or hardware middleboxes on plaintext network traffic, including~\cite{draft-camwinget-tls-use-cases-05,rfc8404,bits-ets}: network management and monitoring, problem troubleshooting, performance optimization, caching, intrusion detection, malware download and data leakage prevention, fraud monitoring, parental controls.

 As a first solution that comes to mind, many client-facing security products and enterprise network gateways intercept HTTPS traffic by terminating and re-creating TLS sessions to access the plaintext~\cite{xcc-tls-proxy,https-intercept-impact}.
-However, unlike with plain HTTP, any means of intercepting HTTPS traffic is seen as a threat by many stakeholders.
+However, unlike with plain HTTP, any means of intercepting HTTPS traffic is seen as a threat by many stakeholders, on top of being precisely what TLS is meant to prevent.
 This conflict was illustrated during the standardization of TLS 1.3, whereby some industry participants pushed for means to facilitate traffic inspection, while privacy and security advocates raised concerns about numerous weaknesses introduced by middleboxes in the past~\cite{symantec-tls-responsible,tinfoil}.
-In the end, TLS 1.3 was made less friendly to passive monitoring (by removing non forward-secret ciphersuites), resulting e.g., in the banking industry to promote as a competing standard an interception-friendly protocol: Enterprise TLS (ETS), opposed by, e.g., the EFF~\cite{ets-eff}.
+In the end, TLS 1.3 was made less friendly to passive monitoring (by removing non-forward secret ciphersuites), resulting e.g., in the banking industry to promote as a competing standard an interception-friendly protocol: Enterprise TLS (ETS), opposed by, e.g., the Electronic Frontier Foundation~\cite{ets-eff}.